3 reasons to get charged up on electric vehicles

-But the benefits go well beyond instant acceleration.
-So if you’re on the fence about ditching the gas pump for the wall socket, here are a few others to consider – our top three E’s for owning an EV.
+If you’re on the fence about ditching the gas pump for the wall socket, consider our top three Es for owning an EV.

-It’s cheaper to plug in your car than to fuel up at the pumps.
+It’s more affordable to plug in your car than to fuel up at the pumps.

-While cost varies based on how much you drive, EVs can cost as little as $320 per year to charge, according to Plug In BC.
-On the other hand, Plug In BC estimates the average British Columbian spends an estimated $2,400 per year fueling their gasoline vehicle.
+While cost varies based on how much you drive, EVs can cost as little as $2-4 for every 100km you drive, according to Plug In BC.

-At one of our public Direct Current Fast Charging (DCFC) stations, rates are $9 per half hour of charge time.
-For a typical compact EV, the ability to travel an estimated 140 kilometres would cost $10.80.
+We've recently received British Columbia Utilities Commission (BCUC) approval for permanent rates of our Direct Current Fast Charging (DCFC) stations, with rates of $0.26 per minute for 50 kW chargers, and $0.54 per minute for 100 kW chargers.
+For a typical compact EV, the ability to travel an estimated 140 kilometres would cost $7.80.

 By comparison, the average gas vehicle would cost around $18.63 to fill up enough to travel that same distance.
-Now we’re assuming that gas costs $1.35 per litre with those numbers, but gas has risen as high as $1.70 in BC in 2019.
+This calculation is based on a cost of gas of $1.35 per litre, but gas has risen higher than $1.70 per litre in BC in 2021.

 “My EV has been much cheaper to operate,” shared Michael.
 “But here’s something else I’ve noted.
 Operating costs for a battery are minimal compared to a gasoline engine – no more oil changes and I have a full “tank” every morning after a few hours of charging overnight in my garage.”

-Speaking of charging at home, if you want to plug in your car when you get home from work so it’s ready to go in the morning, FortisBC can help make that easier too.
+Speaking of charging at home, if you want to plug in your electric vehicle when you get home from work so it’s ready to go in the morning, we can help make that easier too.

 We’re pleased to be administering the provincial government’s CleanBC EV Charger Rebate Program for our electricity customers.
-Homeowners can qualify for up to a $350 rebate to install a charging station in a single-family home and up to a $2,000 rebate for stations in locations such as condominiums, apartments and workplaces.
-More information including the ability to apply is available for single-family homes, or for apartments and workplaces.
+Homeowners can qualify for up to a $350 rebate to install a charging station in a single-family home2 and up to a $2,000 rebate for stations in locations such as condominiums, apartments and workplaces3.
+There is also an additional top-up available for City of Kelowna applicants for condominiums and apartments.

-A growing number of charge stations at key locations means you can travel with confidence.
+A growing number of electric vehicle charge stations at key locations means you can travel with confidence.

 To support the switch to EVs, organizations like FortisBC and all levels of government have increased investment in charging stations.
-Earlier this year, FortisBC opened two new fast charging stations at the Kelowna International Airport, a travel hub in BC’s Interior, and will build 10 more this year at key spots throughout the Okanagan and Kootenays.
+We are further enhancing our system with support from Natural Resources Canada’s Zero Emission Vehicle Infrastructure Program (ZEVIP) and the Province’s CleanBC Go Electric program by installing five 100 kilowatt (kW) stations in Osoyoos, Rock Creek, Greenwood, Christina Lake, and Castlegar by the end of 2021.
 These stations mean that local drivers, and those passing through these popular road trip destinations, can travel these areas with confidence.

-Worried about how long you can travel on a single charge?
+Worried about how far you can travel in an EV?
 Don’t be.

 “Investments in charging infrastructure are critical to supporting drivers considering the transition,” explained Michael as he put his proverbial FortisBC hat back on.

-With 17 fast-charge stations in place by the end of the year, and plans to have upwards of 30 in the next few years, we want to ensure EV drivers can travel with confidence across our electric service territory.
+With 40 fast-charge stations in place at 22 different locations by the end of the year, we want to ensure EV drivers can travel with confidence across our electric service territory.

-In the meantime, all you really need is an outlet and access to electricity, and that could be at work or at home, which is what Michael does.
+In the meantime, all you really need is an outlet and access to electricity, and that could be at work or at home.

 “I just plug in my car in the garage when I get home from work and it’s ready to go when I leave in the morning.
 No more having to stop every week at the gas station and spend $60 - $80 on fuel.
 The cost to charge at home is $10-$20 a week now for me, which is pretty awesome.”